Dody Goodman: Early life

-Born Dolores Goodman in Columbus, Ohio, she was the daughter of Mr. and Mrs. Dexter Y. Goodman.
-She had a sister, Rose, and a brother, Dexter Jr. She attended North High School in Columbus, Ohio (now Columbus International High School) and is a member of the Hall of Fame at North High School.
+Born Dolores Goodman in Columbus, Ohio, she was the daughter of Leona and Dexter Goodman.
+She had a sister, Rose, and a brother, Dexter Jr. She attended North High School in Columbus, Ohio (now Dominion Middle School) and is a member of the Hall of Fame at North High School.
 Goodman attended Northwestern University, where she studied dramatics, and two ballet schools—the School of American Ballet and the Metropolitan Opera Ballet School.

 Stage

 Goodman's Broadway debut came in 1941.
 She gained a measure of newspaper column space for her dancing solos in such Broadway musicals as High Button Shoes (1947), and Wonderful Town (1953).
-In 1955, she stopped the show in Off Broadway's Shoestring Revue with the novelty song "Someone's Been Sending Me Flowers."
+In 1955, she stopped the show in Off Broadway's Shoestring Revue with the novelty song "Someone's Been Sending Me Flowers".

 She also headlined Off-Broadway in the Jerry Herman musical revue Parade in 1960 with Charles Nelson Reilly.
 She played the role of Princess Winifred the Woebegone in the 1961 revival of Once Upon a Mattress, and Dora in the 1962 revival of Fiorello!
 She returned to Broadway in 1974 to appear in Lorelei with Carol Channing.

 Goodman was described as "the darling of dinner theaters, regional theaters, summer stock, you name it."
 In 1976, she toured in a revival of George Washington Slept Here.